Gang system

 The gang system is a system of division of labor within slavery on a plantation.
 It is the more brutal of two main types of labor systems.
 The other form, known as the task system, was less harsh and allowed the slaves more self-governance than the gang system did.
 The gang system allowed continuous work at the same pace throughout the day.
 The first gang, or "great gang," was given the hardest work, for the fittest slaves.
-The second gang was for less able slaves (teenagers, old people, or the unwell slaves) and this gang was given lighter work.
-The third gang was given the easiest work.
+The second gang, consisting of less able slaves was given lighter work, and the third gang was given the easiest work.

 As an example, the planting gang in the McDuffie plantation was split into three classes (as quoted by Metzer):